Jazz Chisholm Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- Braves pitchers combine to allow 24 home runs (0.8 per game), the fourth-fewest in the league.
+- Braves pitchers combine to allow 25 home runs (0.8 per game), the fourth-fewest in baseball.

-- Wright (0-1) takes the mound for the Braves in his fifth start of the season.
-He's put together a 4.86 ERA in 16 2/3 innings pitched, with 17 strikeouts.
+- Dodd starts for the first time this season for the Braves.

-- His most recent time out came on Thursday against the Miami Marlins, when the right-hander threw three scoreless innings while giving up two hits.
+- The 24-year-old southpaw makes his season debut and his first appearance in more than a year.

 © 2023 Data Skrive.
 All rights reserved.